vineeths96/Memory-Allocators/readme.txt

 INTRODUCTION
 -------------

-	The enitre program has been segregrated to two folders - tests and polynomial.
+	This program deals with the implementaion of "Weighted Buddy Method for Dynamic Storage Allocation" proposed by Shen and Peterson and "OneBin Dynamic Storage Allocation".
+The enitre program has been segregrated to two folders
+- tests and polynomial.
 Tests folder contain the SPHeap implementation and the uniform and exponential synthetic testing.
 The polynomial folder contains the implementing of SPHeap and OneBin memory alloacation in polynomial arithmetic program.
+Refer the problem statement file for detailed information.

 OPERATING SYSTEM AND SOFTWARE REQUIRMENTS
 ------------------------------------------